odbc-ipfs/odbc-ipfs/README.md

 This driver uses libp2p's pubsub to send databse queries.
 IPFS nodes then parse the request and return a response and synchronize among themselves.

 # WARNING: All database transactions are currently public using libp2p pubsub.
-NOTHING is encrypted.
+NOTHING is encrypted yet.

 ### Note: There is no built-in installer at the moment.
 You must manually edit the registry and create a .dsn file for now.